Policies

 @deny write to *

 }Use deny rules for invariants that must always hold.
-A deny is not your main modeling tool.
-It is the backstop for actions that should never happen through the normal application path.
+Deny is the backstop, not the primary modeling tool.

 Ownership, Roles, And Public Access